Meet Our Specialists

 There are several general types of immunotherapy that are used alone or in combination:

 - Cancer vaccines help the body to recognize cancer cells and then stimulate the immune system to attack the tumor.
 Some cancer vaccines are injections.
-Others require us to collect blood, enrich it with cells, and then re-infuse it with an IV.
+Others require us to collect blood, enrich it with cells, and then re-infuse it with an intravenous infusion.

 - Cytokines such as interferons and interleukins are groups of proteins that are produced by white blood cells and help to stimulate the immune system’s reaction to cancer.
 Interleukins are proteins that increase growth and activity in the body's immune cells.
 Interleukin-2 (IL-2) is an FDA-approved anti-cancer treatment.